 Because of the scarce data on fennicisms, the authors of this paper have chosen to define fennicisms in two ways.
 Many of the examples used, particularly direct loanwords, are established fennicisms, mentioned (often repeatedly) in numerous sources, i.e., Jamrowska (1996); Reuter (1986, 1987a, 1987b, 1989, 1991a, 2015b); af Hällström-Reijonen (2000, 2010, 2012, 2018); as well as the Finland Swedish Dictionary.
 However, in some cases we make use of loan translations that are not definitively defined as fennicisms, but rather found in the Finland Swedish Dictionary as finlandisms with one-to-one Finnish equivalents.
-In such cases we presume that the equivalence in form is either due to borrowing from Finnish to Swedish (which, as Reuter (1987b) states, is likely if the form is not found in Sweden), or that the Finland Swedish lexicon.
+In such cases we presume that the equivalence in form is either due to borrowing from Finnish to Swedish (which, as Reuter (1987b) states, is likely if the form is not found in Sweden), or that the Finnish word has, at the very least, caused the form to remain established in the Finland Swedish lexicon.
 In Tables 1, 2 and 3 we demonstrate a few common Finnish loanwords, loan translations, and semantic loans used in Finland Swedish.